The AWS SDK for Java provides APIs for the DynamoDB item and table operations. The SDK allows you to choose from among

-The methods in the low-level API correspond closely to the underlying DynamoDB operations.
+The methods in the low-level API correspond closely to the underlying DynamoDB API.
 The low-level API allows you to perform the same operations that you can perform using DynamoDB operations such as create, update, and delete tables, and create, read, update, and delete items.